manala/ansible-roles/README.md

 # Ansible Role: Supervisor

-This role will assume the setup ofSupervisor
+This role will assume the setup of Supervisor

 It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.